 Bring Wylde Center’s environmental science or Farm to School classes to your campus!
 Our classes take advantage of your on-site resources, like your school garden, woods, nature walk, or stream to teach or reinforce standards that your students learn in the classroom.
 We also have many indoor classes available, which still give your students hands-on, experiential learning opportunities.
 We are happy to visit one class or a whole grade over the course of a day (or more, if needed).

 Studies show that learning outdoors leads to better health, lower stress levels, increased motivation to learn, better behavior, and an increase in self-reliance, culminating in better grades.
-Having our educators come to you is a simple way to give more of your students’ the opportunity to experience these benefits than if a single class comes to one of our sites for a field trip.
+Having our educators come to you is a simple way to give more of your students the opportunity to experience these benefits.

-Click “Farm to School” or “Environmental Science” to the left to find out more about booking a visit, pricing, and class offerings.
-Choose from our menu of classes, or contact Allison Ericson at firstname.lastname@example.org to have a lesson tailored to the specific needs of your school.
+Choose from our menu of classes below, or contact Allison Ericson at firstname.lastname@example.org to have a lesson tailored to the specific needs of your school.